CSV File Format: Essential Guide to Simplifying Data Management

 What are the advantages of using CSV files?

-The advantages of CSV files include their simplicity, universal compatibility, and ease of use.
-They are lightweight, portable, and require no advanced technical skills to create or edit.
+CSV files are advantageous because they are simple, universally compatible, and easy to use.
+They are lightweight and portable and require no advanced technical skills to create or edit.
 CSV files facilitate quick data transfers and are perfect for large datasets across various industries without needing specialized software.

 What limitations do CSV files have?